 Wing Zone suits operators comfortable with a delivery-first operating model who can manage both in-store and off-premise order channels simultaneously.
 The brand's suburban and urban delivery markets favor operators with strong local market knowledge and experience managing third-party delivery relationships.
 Net worth of $500K+ and liquid capital of $175K+ are the financial benchmarks.

 ClearValue Lending works with wings and fast-casual franchise operators on SBA, equipment, and working capital financing.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources